 This forced isolation is pushing us to draw up bridges.
 Socialising doesn’t come naturally to many nowadays and you may prefer to keep your thoughts to yourself.
 Try to break out of that shell and force yourself to connect with your family and close friends.
 Pick up the phone and call them.
 Ask them how they’re feeling.
 Sometimes, just hearing someone share their challenges makes one realise that they are not alone in this.
 If it’s been a while that you’ve met your family, keep in touch via chats, video or voice calls, until you can go meet them in person.
 Don’t be an island.

-If you have any tricks up your sleeve, do share them with us by commenting on LinkedIn.
+If you have any de-stressing tips up your sleeve, do share them with us by commenting on LinkedIn.
 The more we help each other, the stronger we will all get.
 And remember – as a wise man once said, “This too shall pass.”